 - Biology

 - Business

 - Chemistry

 - English

 - French

 - · General Science

 - German

 - Mathematics

 - Physics

-- · Social Studies
+- Social Studies

 - Spanish

-All programs in the Department of Education are accredited by the National Council for Accreditation of Teacher Education (NCATE), the Louisiana State Department of Education, and the Southern Association of Colleges and Schools (SACS).
+All programs in the Department of Education are accredited by the Council for the Accreditation of Educator Preparation (CAEP), the Louisiana State Department of Education, and the Southern Association of Colleges and Schools (SACS).

-Please contact the Department of Education (318) 869-5223 or visit the Department's website at centenary.edu/education to obtain a Department of Education Graduate Catalogue containing all pertinent details of these programs.
+Please contact the Department of Education (318) 869-5223 or visit the Department's website at centenary.edu/education to view a Department of Education Graduate Catalogue containing all pertinent details of these programs.